-The Board and the HSF's board have entered into an agreement under which UAB and HSF have established a common management group, the UAB Health System (Health System), to provide management for their existing and future health care delivery operations.

-In connection with its agreement with the Health System, the University Hospital partially funded the operations of the Health System and its corporate office, charging approximately \$17.4 million and \$14.8 million to other operating expense in fiscal year 2021 and 2020, respectively.
-In addition, the Health System periodically makes payments on behalf of the University Hospital for which it is reimbursed.
-The University Hospital had a net payable to the Health System of approximately \$6.9 million and \$9.8 million at September 30, 2021 and 2020, respectively.
-University Hospital also made equity transfers of approximately \$86.9 million and \$86.8 million to the Health System during fiscal year 2021 and 2020, respectively.
+The Board and HSF entered into an agreement dated October 7, 1996, amended April 6, 2017, to establish the UAB Medicine Enterprise and to provide common management for both existing and future healthcare delivery operations.
+In connection with its agreement with UAB Medicine Enterprise, University Hospital partially funded the operations of UAB Medicine Enterprise and its corporate office, charging approximately \$18.3 million and \$17.4 million to other operating expense in fiscal year 2022 and 2021, respectively.
+University Hospital made equity transfers of approximately \$76.0 million and \$86.9 million to UAB Medicine Enterprise during fiscal year 2022 and 2021, respectively.
+In addition, UAB Medicine Enterprise periodically makes payments on behalf of University Hospital for which it is reimbursed.
+University Hospital had a net payable to UAB Medicine Enterprise of approximately \$6.7 million and \$6.9 million at September 30, 20222 and 2021, respectively.

 In March 2014, the University Hospital assumed operations of the outpatient clinics in The Kirklin Clinic and entered into an agreement with HSF to lease the land and the building known as The Kirklin Clinic.
-The initial term of the lease, which is cancellable by either party upon proper written notice and without penalty, is five years, with automatic one-year renewals thereafter.
+The initial term of the lease, which is cancellable by either party upon proper written notice and without penalty, is five years, with automatic oneyear renewals thereafter.
+The expenses related to this agreement for year ending September 30, 2022 and 2021 is \$9.4 million and \$9.3 million, respectively.

-VF's primary purpose is to provide a group medical practice for physicians who are faculty members in the UAB School of Medicine Huntsville program.
+VF's primary purpose is to provide a group medical practice for physicians who are faculty members in the UAB School of Medicine Huntsville.
 It is governed by a 17-member board of directors, consisting of three nonvoting members and 14 voting members, of whom seven are affiliated with UAB.